nicholasdillon/Slack-Ticket-Bot/README.md

 4. If there are no open tickets, it posts a message indicating that there are none.
 5. The script handles cases where the Slack API token is invalid and prints appropriate error messages.

+### Scheduling

+-   The script is configured to execute the function immediately and then run every hour thereafter.
+-   The initial execution fetches and posts ticket information immediately.
+-   Subsequent executions occur every hour, ensuring up-to-date information is posted to the specified Slack channel.

 ### Notes

 -   Ensure that the Slack channel specified in `channel="#tickets"` exists in your workspace.
--   Adjust the example ticket URL (`ticket_url`) to match the actual URL structure used by your Linode support system.
+-   Adjust the example ticket URL (`ticket_url`) to match the actual URL structure for your Linode support system.

 ### Troubleshooting